azoth-lang/azoth.language.design/classes-and-structs.md

 redeclare a few constructors on the subclass?
 Sure, that is nice, but not high-value.
 Not something you can't live without.

+Why does Swift have convenience initializers?
 The only answer I've found so far is that Objective-C had a similar feature of initializer inheritance.

 ## Class Inheritance